Valerie-Irungu/alx-system_engineering-devops/0x00-shell_basics/README.md

-lists all files in the current directory and the parent of working directory lists the type of the iamafile in the tmp directory creates a symbolic link
+lists all files in the current directory and the parent of working directory lists the type of the iamafile in the tmp directory creates a symbolic link copies all the html files from the current working directory to the parent working directory